lcomino64/Thesis/Thesis_Vault/Report Planning.md

 - Will need to refer to CSSE4010 for FPGA design evaluation.
 Sections like these will need to be included:
 	- Timing Summary
 	- Hardware Utilisation
+iPerf3 -  measure ethernet capabilities

+## Meeting Notes
+SCPNS:
+- Reduction of scope from Zephyr RTOS-driven SMP processor to single core bare-metal
+- Because its single core, only single clients can be served, first come first serve
+- AES instructions work on bare-metal
+- Bare-metal uses a UDP stack, so Kubernetes cluster will need to adapt.
+- Problems with using external litex libraries - fix by just doing project in BIOS

+- Kubernetes cluster - needs work but can send encrypted messages to an IP.
+Needs a private repo and Helm to make configurable for experimentation.
+- Throughout execution, client images will save data on timings to a csv.
+Python scripts will then plot from these csv's.